THESE NEW RULES REFLECT SEVERAL CHANGES, INCLUDING OUR POICY FOR RESIDENTIAL STUDENT PARKING.

 Motorcycle Permits (MC Permits)

 Motorcycle permits are required for any two- or three-wheel vehicle which has a motor or engine to propel it.
-These permits may be parked only in posted motorcycle areas, which are located in all zones of the campus.
-Motor vehicles inclusive of motorcycles, motorbikes, motor scooters, and others with internal combustion engines are not permitted inside buildings.
-They may not be parked on any pedestrian walkway or sidewalk or at bike racks.
-Permit color: blue sticker.
+These permits may be parked only in posted motorcycle parking spaces, which are located in various areas of the campus.
+Motor vehicles inclusive of motorcycles, motorbikes, motor scooters, and others with internal combustion engines or electric vehicles are not permitted inside buildings and may not be parked on any pedestrian walkway or sidewalk or at bike racks.

 Vendor/Contractor Permits (V Permits)

 Vendor/Contractor permits are issued to outside agents who conduct business on the Tulane uptown campus on a periodic basis.
 Vendors must work with their Tulane contact to purchase annual parking permits.
-The Tulane contact must submit a request to Parking Services for no more than two Vendor A or two Vendor B permits for each vendor.
+The Tulane contact must submit a request to Parking Services for no more than two Vendor A permits for each vendor.
 This request must include name of company, company contact, company phone numbers, number of permits, location work is performed, and reason vendor permits are needed.
-Any requests for Vendor A or Vendor B permits that exceed two permits must be submitted to the Senior Associate Vice President University Services.
-Vendor A permits are valid in all zones and Vendor B permits are only valid in the Claiborne Lot.
-Permit Color: VENDOR A is dark gray; VENDOR B is pink.
+Any requests for Vendor A permits that exceed two permits must be submitted to the Parking Services at parking@tulane.edu.
+Vendor A permits are valid in all zones.

 Reserved All Hours Permits (RAH Permits)